Two months ago, I bought a bed online. Nice design. Sturdy. Quick delivery. Overall, a very smooth experience. Until…

 In more general terms, 57% of Americans claim newsletters are “manipulative.”
 Interestingly, more people with dedicated newsletter inboxes would consider newsletters manipulative than those receiving newsletters to their main email account: 74% vs. 49%, respectively.

 Finally, a vast majority of US email account holders feel that they receive more automated emails than what they agreed to.
-75% of Americans claim they receive “a lot” of unsolicited email correspondence from brands and businesses.
+75% of Americans claim they receive “a lot” of unsolicited email correspondence from brands and businesses that should better manage their email lists.

 This view is expressed particularly often by older generations: